The most important relationship you’ll ever have is with

 As Women, we skillfully and unselfishly play many different roles every single day without a second thought.
 Without question, we attend to the wants and needs of the people we love and care for, often to the detriment of our own wants and needs.
 We hold down jobs or run our own businesses whilst juggling dozens of other spinning plates.
 We are in fact super-heroines!
 The sad thing is, we don’t recognise or acknowledge that because what we do becomes automatic and who we are.
 That’s when we lose sight of the person we really are, not giving ourselves any time or attention and running on auto-pilot.

 Then, out of the blue, we get a sideways swipe, a major life event happens.
 Perhaps something dramatic like an affair, a divorce, other relationship issues, or a partner starts to work from home, a disability, a redundancy, or empty-nesting to name a few.
 We try and make sense of it, we wonder what happened to that feisty 24-year-old?
 Where did she go?
 How did she end up here without noticing the loss of the past few decades?

 Everything feels alien and then you realise how much time was wasted being somebody else.
 We feel scared, stuck, anxious, and lost.
-We may even feel resentful and unappreciated as we stare at a crossroad and wonder who the bloody hell we are, what our purpose is, and which direction we should take.
+We may even feel resentful and unappreciated as we stare at a crossroad and wonder who the bloody hell we are, what our purpose is, and which path we should take.
 I know, I was that woman!

-I’m the mother of a special needs disabled son and have walked paths that have caused me stress, grief, anxiety, trauma, overwhelm, and which have shattered my confidence and self-esteem.
+I’m the mother of a special needs disabled son and have walked paths that have caused me stress, grief, anxiety, trauma, overwhelm, and which shattered my confidence and self-esteem.